-A Consultation Outcomes Report is available on our website which documents the themes of the submissions we received and Transport for NSW’s responses to the issues raised.
+Following community and stakeholder engagement for two shortlisted corridor options exhibited between November 2020 and January 2021, a preferred corridor (Blue option) was announced in August 2021.
+Transport for NSW published an OSO 2 Consultation Report (PDF, 1.32 MB) on our website which documents the themes of the submissions we received and Transport for NSW’s responses to the issues raised.

-The identification of the preferred option does not result in any immediate changes to planning controls relating to land zoning or how the land can be developed.
-The next stage of the project involves Transport for NSW working with the Department of Planning, Industry and Environment as part of the on-going planning for the Greater Macarthur Growth Area.
+The identification of the revised alignment does not result in any immediate changes to planning controls relating to land zoning or how the land can be developed.

-There is no need for Transport for NSW to acquire any land until close to the time the transport infrastructure is required, which may be many years away.
+Transport for NSW will only need to acquire land close to the time the transport infrastructure is required, which may be many years away.

 Koalas require large, connected areas of habitat to eat, move and breed.
 The Cumberland Plain Conservation Plan will protect koala habitat by adding to existing reserves and establishing new public reserves and biodiversity stewardship sites.
 The Plan will also facilitate koala movement across the landscape by protecting and restoring east–west connectivity.
 These east–west connects provide high quality habitat along the Georges and Nepean rivers and are important for the long term survival of the koala population.

 The Outer Sydney Orbital Stage 2 investigation has sought to avoid land identified by the Cumberland Plain Conservation Plan as being important for koala conservation.
 The future design of transport infrastructure will also consider ways to reduce impacts on koalas.